Stroke & Vascular Disorders

 • Specific peripheral nerve injuries can occur as a consequence of cardiac catheterization (eg, compression, traction, laceration). |

 Neurologic complications range from minor events that may or may not lead to any permanent sequelae (such as transient compression of the femoral nerve by subcutaneous hematoma) to catastrophic events (cerebrovascular arterial occlusion or dissection).
-The major focus of this article is to describe cerebrovascular complications of diagnostic and cardiac catheterization.
+The major focus of this article is to describe cerebrovascular complications of diagnostic and therapeutic cardiac catheterization.
 We also review some of the more common peripheral nervous system complications that are neurologically related.
-Placing cardiac catheterization in a broader clinical perspective, the reader is directed to an excellent review of the historical evolution of diagnosis and treatment of coronary artery disease and myocardial infarction (72).

 Major non-neurologic complications of cardiac catheterization include myocardial infarction perforation of the heart or great vessels, and death.
 Local arterial puncture-related complications include local hematoma formation, retroperitoneal hemorrhage, arteriovenous fistulas, pseudoaneurysm formation, and arterial thrombosis.
 Cardiac arrhythmias, atheroembolism, acute renal failure, infection, and radiation-related adverse effects may also occur.